-The largest solar photovoltaic (PV) array in Iowa is currently installed on the north edge of Luther’s campus.
-The 280 kilowatt (kW) facility powers Baker Village—an energy-efficient, all-electric student housing complex that utilizes geothermal energy for heating and cooling.
+When constructed in 2012, Luther's solar photovoltaic (PV) array was the largest in Iowa.
+The 280 kilowatt (kW) facility is installed on the north edge of campus and powers Baker Village-- an energy-efficient, all-electric student housing comples that utilizes geothermal energy for heating and cooling.
 The village consists of four townhouse-style buildings that accommodate 112 senior students as well as the Shirley Baker Commons building.
 Click here for current and historical electricity generation data from the facility.

 The City of Decorah Board of Adjustment granted Luther College’s request for a special permit to construct the solar field in January 2012.
 Decorah’s Planning and Zoning Commission reviewed the site plan in February 2012 and recommended approval of the project to Decorah City Council, which offered its unanimous support later that month.
 Alliant Energy conducted various studies regarding the impact of the project on the local electrical grid and issued an interconnection agreement to Luther College in April 2012.
 The project went online on August 24 and it was dedicated on October 27, 2012.